c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 .. warning::
    **Do not use official domain endings** such as ``.com``, ``.org``, ``.net``, etc.
-   If you do, all name resolutions to any ``.com`` address (e.g.: google.com) will be resolved to the Devilbox's PHP server IP address.
+   If you do, all name resolutions to any ``.com`` address (e.g.: google.com) will be resolved to the DreamDevBox's PHP server IP address.

    The bundled DNS server does a catch-all on the given TLD_SUFFIX and resolves everything below it to the PHP container.